Mythbusting: Data Driven Answers to Four Common Assumptions About How Musicians Make Money

 Survey data is not our only source; we also conducted over 80 in-person interviews, and published five financial audits.

 During the interviews, we asked non-specific questions about musicians’ total income.
-While a few musicians and managers mentioned that their band’s financial activity was in the six figures, or that they were part of a multi-million dollar enterprise, the majority of musicians and composers who we interviewed talked generally about a middle class existence, whether it was based on making money on tour, consistently being available for session work, being paid a salary to be part of an ensemble or orchestra, or juggling many musical jobs at once.
+While a few musicians and managers mentioned that their band’s financial activity was in the six figures, or that they were part of a multi-million dollar enterprise, the majority of musicians and composers who we interviewed talked generally about a working or middle class existence, whether it was based on making money on tour, consistently being available for session work, being paid a salary to be part of an ensemble or orchestra, or juggling many musical jobs at once.
 A few definitely talked about their income declining, and how hard it was to even scrape by.
-The patterns were very similar to what the survey data indicates; there are a handful of wealthy musicians at the top, a large swath of working musicians in the middle, and a few really struggling to get by.
+The interviewee patterns were very similar to what the survey data indicates; there are a handful of wealthy musicians at the top, a large swath of working musicians in the middle, and a few really struggling to get by.

 Data about income from financial case studies